School of Geography & Sustainable Development

 Sustainable Consumption & Prosumption

 I am interested in theories of transition and change towards sustainable lifestyles, sometimes branded 'low carbon living'.
 This began with a focus on theories of behaviour change which generally places agency on individuals and their choices to move us towards a more environmental and equitable future.
 However, the behaviour approach, supported by social-psychological theories, has been widely critiqued (such as Shove's (2010) seminal piece on 'Beyond the ABC') and there has been an increase in scholarship concerned with trying to understand change as the result of socio-technical systems or social practices.
 The practice approach moves away from the individual as the basic unit of analysis (their values and choices), instead focusing on the 'social organisation of normality' (Shove, 2003) or how everyday practices become established, disappear or evolve.
-My research is informed by practice theory (and this leaning was more firmly established by my attendance at the DEMAND Energy Summer School in 2014).
+My research is inspired by practice theory (and this leaning was more firmly established by my attendance at the DEMAND Energy Summer School in 2014).
 Hence, my research asks about what energy is for and how it is embedded in our understanding and expectations of 'normal' everyday life.

 Methods & Researching Home Energy